-- A definition of ERM; - A classification of various risks; - An understanding of the roles and responsibilities of management accountants in ERM projects; - An overview of ERM frameworks from several different professional organizations around the world; - A discussion of the foundational elements of ERM; - Suggestions of how ERM can enhance on-going management activities; and - Ideas for adding value to the Sarbanes-Oxley (SOX)
+- An overview of ERM frameworks from several different professional organizations around the world; - A discussion of the foundational elements of ERM; - Suggestions of how ERM can enhance ongoing management activities; and - Ideas for adding value to the Sarbanes-Oxley (SOX) 404 compliance requirement by employing a risk-based approach to identify, test, and document key internal controls to assure investors on the quality of the firm's financial statements and related disclosures.

-404 compliance requirement by employing a riskbased approach to identify, test, and document key internal controls to assure investors on the quality of the firm's financial statements and related disclosures.
 The information in this SMA provides an overview for an organization considering implementation of ERM.
 This document is not intended to provide a comprehensive discussion of ERM.
 Other sources, such as those identified in the bibliography, should also be consulted.